 Sitra Lab is a place for everyone who wants to solve wicked problems and participate in building societal change.
-The first Sitra Lab will be launched in spring 2019.
+The first Sitra Lab was launched in spring 2019.

->

-> WHAT IS IT ABOUT?
+WHAT IS IT ABOUT?

 A laboratory is a place where previously unrelated elements are combined and methods are tested before spreading them to wider use.
 To solve wicked problems, we need both: new combinations and new methods.